 Erik received his MFA from the University of Notre Dame, after which he worked for The University of Iowa's Center for Teaching as their assistant director.
 As assistant director at The University of Iowa's Center for Teaching, Erik regularly consulted with faculty and graduate students on various teaching topics, including teaching philosophies.
 Erik is available for individual consultations on teaching on request.

-Erik has taught extensively across multiple institutions, including The University of Notre Dame, St. John's University, The College of New Rochelle, and Suffolk County Community College.
+He has taught literature, writing and rhetoric, and creative writing at the University of Notre Dame, St. John's University, and The College of New Rochelle.